From Indian Lake to the Ohio River

 What Kind of Things Do We Find?

-About 10 years ago, two canoe loads of Ohio EPA volunteers were paddling down the GMR as part of the Piqua to Sidney section of the Clean Sweep.
+Several years ago, two canoe loads of Ohio EPA volunteers were paddling down the GMR as part of the Piqua to Sidney section of the Clean Sweep.
 One of the guys spotted what he thought was a turtle shell or a ball stuck in the muddy river bank.
 As they got to the bank they found it to be like a bone, like the top of a human skull type bone.
 The two guys from Columbus took it with them to the Ohio Bureau of Investigation.
 The staff at OBI said to take it to Ohio EPA Dayton office and to get it to Sunwatch Village.
 The curator there identified it as a skull cap of an adolescent boy from the Adena Period of early people in Ohio.
 It was estimated to be 2500 to 3000 years old!
 The State contacted the tribes that were originally from this area,who are descendants of the Adena people.
 That piece of bone is at Boonshoft Museum in Dayton, but not for open display to public.

 Other unusual items found over the years are: a wad of about 1500 coat hangers, 30 foot section of guardrail, 42" riding lawn mower, steel fork lift wheels, 4-50 gal. bags of dead fighting roosters, a live fish inside a tire and wheel, a safe (popped), a jar of olives, dirt bike motorcycle, 4-8 foot diameter wood spools, and an old ceramic sign for chewing tobacco.